symfony-cmf/symfony-cmf-docs/bundles/routing_auto.rst

-If required, the bundle can also be configured to do extra stuff, like, for example, leaving a ``RedirectRoute`` when the location of a content document changes or automatically displaying an index page when an unconfigured intermediate path is accessed (for example, listing all the children unders ``/blogs`` instead of returning a ``404``).
+If required, the bundle can also be configured to do extra stuff, like, for example, leaving a ``RedirectRoute`` when the location of a content document changes or automatically displaying an index page when an unconfigured intermediate path is accessed (for example, listing all the children under ``/blogs`` instead of returning a ``404``).

 Why not simply use a single route?